ClickCease Properties and Investments | Divorce Lawyers & Family Law Solicitors | Austin Kemp

 How should assets be divided in a divorce?

-The financial needs of each party – e.g. one party may need more financial support than the other if they have children or are unable to work.
+The financial needs of each party – for example, one party may require greater financial support if they are caring for children or have a reduced earning capacity.

-The standard of living enjoyed by the couple during the marriage – e.g. if one party has a much higher income than the other, it may not be possible for both parties to maintain the same standard of living after divorce.
+The standard of living enjoyed during the marriage – although it may not always be possible for both parties to maintain the same standard of living after divorce, this can be a relevant consideration.

 What is considered when dividing assets in a divorce?